Theme Lead: Professor Lucy Wedderburn

 In this theme we aim to:

-- enhance & develop RD cohort research to accelerate the discovery of mechanisms and new treatments for RDs
+- enhance and develop RD cohort research to accelerate the discovery of mechanisms and new treatments for RDs

 - fast-track progress for rare diseases with unmet clinical needs by using best practice examples from experienced investigators and established data and sample collection and analysis tools

-- use genetic analysis to t discover druggable targets and uncover mechanisms that reveal potential treatments for rare disease patients as well as benefiting those with more common conditions
+- use genetic analysis to discover druggable targets and uncover mechanisms that reveal potential treatments for patients with rare and common conditions.

-- deliver significant economic benefit through reducing the need for lifelong care by developing innovative treatments
+- deliver significant economic benefit by developing innovative treatments that reduce the need for lifelong care